1301 Carpenter Ave, Iron Mountain, MI 49801Call: 800-428-8149

 If non- surgical methods fail to decrease pressure, surgery may be required to create a new drainage channel.
 Filtration surgeries are designed to relieve eye pressure by removing tissue, inserting implants in the eye, or a combination of both.

-SLT LASER - The Garrett Eye Center is one of the few practices with the advanced SLT Laser technology.
+SLT LASER – Garrett Eye is one of the few practices with the advanced SLT Laser technology.
 (Selective laser trabeculoplasty) therapy uses a special laser to reduce the pressure in the eye.
 It is painless, ultra-safe, and the treatment only takes a few minutes.
 The treatment is covered by essentially all insurances and is less than the cost of a year of eyedrop therapy for both the patient and the insurance company.
 Dr. Garrett will numb your eye with an eye drop.
 Then, a special laser will be applied to the front of the eye.
-The laser energy stimulates the body's natural healing, and enhances the outflow of the fluid from the eye, which lowers pressure.
+The laser energy stimulates the body’s natural healing, and enhances the outflow of the fluid from the eye, which lowers pressure.
 The SLT procedure can effectively lower pressure, and the treatment can be safely repeated if the glaucoma continues to worsen as you age.
 SLT is used primarily for Open Angle Glaucoma.

 LASER PI - An iridectomy involves surgically removing a small piece of the iris that will allow for a better flow of fluid in eyes with Narrow Angle Glaucoma.